 protected |

-Returns the viscosity of a pure species using the method of Ely and Hanley.
+Get the viscosity [Pa·s] of a pure species using the method of Ely and Hanley.

 Uses the method outlined in [8] to compute the viscosity of a pure species.